ghostmalls/falloutebooks/README.md

 #### Twitter archive
 To use tweets from a Twitter account you have access to, you can download your Twitter Archive by following the steps from [Twitter's Help Center](https://help.twitter.com/en/managing-your-account/how-to-download-your-twitter-archive).

+note: this shit doesnt work in 2020, cause twitter fucking sucks a big dick. i think i managed to grab some tweets but i ended up abandoning this archive way because man, it's not worth the fucking headache.

 1. Request your Twitter archive
 2. Extract the CSV file and ensure it is named the same as the `TWITTER_ARCHIVE_NAME` in `local_settings.py`